-To approve the overall arrangements recommended by the Chief Executive to protect against fraud and corruption within the COPCC and hold the Chief Constable to account for arrangements within the Constabulary
+To approve the overall arrangements recommended by the Chief Executive to protect against fraud and corruption within the OPCC and hold the Chief Constable to account for arrangements within the Constabulary

-Responsibilities of the Chief Executive (Monitoring Officer) and the
+Responsibilities of the Chief Executive (Monitoring Officer) and the Chief Constable

-Chief Constable

-- To foster a culture that will not tolerate fraud and corruption. - To adopt and maintain effective anti-fraud and corruption arrangements incorporating arrangements for whistle blowing. - To ensure that adequate and effective internal control arrangements are in place. - To adopt and maintain respective rules and procedures for the registering of interests and the receipt of hospitality and gifts. - To maintain respective registers of interests and a register of hospitality and gifts, in a manner to be determined by the monitoring officer. - To implement and maintain a clear internal control framework to be followed by all members and employees.
+- To foster a culture that will not tolerate fraud and corruption. - To adopt and maintain effective anti-fraud and corruption arrangements incorporating arrangements for whistle blowing. - To ensure that adequate and effective internal control arrangements are in place. - To adopt and maintain respective rules and procedures for the registering of interests and the receipt of hospitality and gifts. - To maintain respective registers of interests and a register of hospitality and gifts. - To implement and maintain a clear internal control framework to be followed by all members and employees.

-Whistle blowing arrangements must provide a facility that enables employees, the general public and contractors to make allegations of fraud, misuse and corruption in confidence, and without recrimination, to an independent contact.
+Whistle blowing arrangements must provide a facility that enable employees, the general public and contractors to make allegations of fraud, misuse and corruption in confidence, and without recrimination, to an independent contact.
 Procedures shall ensure that allegations are investigated robustly as to their validity; that they are not malicious and that appropriate action is taken to address any concerns identified.
-Chief Officers shall ensure that all employees are aware of whistle blowing arrangements.
+Chief Officers shall ensure that all employees are aware of whistle blowing arrangements and that they are regularly publicised.